-Assisted Abhyanga usually starts from the head, continuing with the face, neck, shoulders and back and then the rest of the body.
+Assisted Abhyanga usually starts from the head, continuing with the face, neck, shoulders, and back and then the rest of the body.
 You are usually naked during the massage except for your underpants.
-In most places, they give you the tanga style of disposable ones.
+In most places, they give you the tanga-style disposable panties.

 What are the benefits of the Ayurvedic Abhyanga massage?

 Abhyanga massage is ideal for body maintenance and also for healing purposes.